scribejava/scribejava/README.md

 Hit ScribeJava as hard and with many threads as you like.

+### Java 7 compatible

+That's it.
+You can use it in old environments and in android apps.

 ### Async and other HTTP clients

 ScribeJava support out-of-box several HTTP clients: